 What is Parabolic SAR?

 The Parabolic SAR is a technical indicator developed by J. Welles Wilder to determine the direction that an asset is moving.
 The indicator is also referred to as a stop and reverse system, which is abbreviated as SAR.
-It finds the potential reversals in the price of traded assets such as securities and currency exchanges and can be used to provide the entry and exit points.
+It aims to identify potential reversals in the price movement of traded assets.
+It can also be used to provide entry and exit points.

-The Parabolic SAR mainly works in trending markets, and Wilder recommends that traders should first establish the direction of the trend using a parabolic SAR and then using alternative indicators to measure the strength of the trend.
+The Parabolic SAR mainly works in trending markets.
+Wilder recommends traders should first establish the direction of the trend using the parabolic SAR and then use alternative indicators to measure the strength of the trend.

 When graphically plotted on a chart, the Parabolic SAR indicator is displayed as a series of dots.
-When it appears above the price bar, the parabolic SAR is interpreted as a bullish signal, whereas when it is positioned below the price bar is deemed to be a bearish signal.
+If it appears below the current price, the parabolic SAR is interpreted as a bullish signal.
+When it is positioned above the current price, it is deemed to be a bearish signal.
 The signals are used to set stop losses and profit targets.

 How Parabolic SAR works

-The Parabolic SAR is usually represented in the chart of an asset as a set of dots that are placed along the price bars.
+The Parabolic SAR is usually represented in the chart of an asset as a set of dots that are placed near the price bars.
 Generally, when these dots are located above the price, it signals a downward trend and it is deemed to be a sell signal.
-On the other hand, when the dots move below the price, it shows that the trend of the asset is upward and it signals a buy signal.
+When the dots move below the price, it shows that the trend of the asset is upward and signals a buy.

-The change in the direction of the dots produces trade signals, which can produce a profit when the price makes big swings.
-However, if the price moves sideways, it can produce continuous losses or small profits, especially in an unsteady market.
+The change in the direction of the dots produces trade signals which can produce a profit when the price makes big swings.
+However, the indicator is not as reliable in a flat or ranging marekt.
 The movements are demonstrated in the chart below:

-When the price of a stock rises, the dots also rise.
-The rise is slow at first, and the pace then accelerates with the trend, before catching up with the asset price.
-The Parabolic SAR works well for capturing profit targets by entering the trade during a trend in a steady market.
+When the price of a security rises, the dots also rise.
+The pace accelerates with the trend.
+The Parabolic SAR works well for capturing profits by entering the trade during a trend in a steady market.

-As the price rises, it may produce false signals when the price moves sideways, and the trader should expect more losses or small profits.
+It may produce false signals when the price moves sideways, and the trader should expect small losses or small profits.
 The indicator can also be used used to set stop loss orders.
-It can be achieved by moving the stop loss to match the level of the SAR indicator.
+This can be achieved by moving the stop loss to match the level of the SAR indicator.

 Other Indicators that Complement Parabolic SAR

-Due to the possibility that SAR indicator can produce false signals, Wilder recommended using other indicators like the average directional index momentum indicator to confirm the strength of the existing trend.
-Apart from the average directional index, other indicators that complement the SAR trading signals include moving averages and candlestick patterns.
+Wilder recommended using other indicators like the average directional index momentum indicator to confirm the strength of the existing trend.
+Other indicators that complement the SAR trading signals include moving averages and candlestick patterns.